HackYourFuture/Project/README.md

 <br>• You cannot add new functionality after today!

 Submitting:
-You will need to submit your beta code by pushing it to GitHub and adding your link to Trello, as usual.
+<br>You will need to submit your beta code by pushing it to GitHub and adding your link to Trello, as usual.

 ##Final version